hyperion-001/Chatbot-Knowledge-Guide/chatbot_knowledge_guide.md

 - Make any necessary edits or corrections
 - Upload the RAG documents to your chatbot's knowledge base
 - Test your chatbot's knowledge by asking questions about different aspects of your lore

+# CONGRATULATIONS!!!
+YOU DID IT!!!
+Your bot is now super smort and ready to go fishing for Harry Potter's wand!
+Keep testing and making little adjustments and updates if needed and you'll be amazed at how well your bot imroves, even if you thought it was great before!

+---

 ## Understanding the Magic (The Fun Part)